dm9gp/Colpitts-PCB/README.md

 	Colpitts_Bread Board.jpg
 	Colpitts_schematic.jpg

-The reason you will find two SMA connectors in the .fzz Schematics and Breadboard is because the PCB is made double sided, to accept the SMA to be soldered on both sides, two had to be inluded in the drawing.
+The why reason you will find two SMA connectors in the .fzz Schematics and Breadboard is because the PCB is made double sided, to accept the SMA to be soldered on both sides, two had to be inluded in the drawing.

-By calculation, the Tank Circuit with the following values oscillates at a frequency within the HAM Radio 80m Band.:
+By calculation, the Tank Circuit oscillates at a frequency within the HAM Radio 80m Band, with the following values:
 		L = 3.3 µH
 		C = 560 pF
 		fRes = 3.702 MHz

 C1 and C2 should make for the oscillation around 3.700 MHz when L1 is 3.3 µH but didn't in my first tests.
-I measured a frequency too close to 3.800 MHz, that is the Upper band edge in Europe for the 80m HAM Radio Band, so it is not allowed and hence not of use to build a Transmitter for experimental use in Europe.
+I measured a frequency too close to 3.800 MHz, close the upper edge for the 80m HAM Radio Band in IARU Region 1, so it is not of use to build a Transmitter for experimental use in Europe.

 Measuring the Ceramic Capacitors I found that they tend to have LESS capacitance than their label says.
 Hence I added C3 for additional capacity.
 With C3 68pF I obtained a nice wave form at 3.7MHz.
-With C3 220pF I got on a different board a nice sine wave @ 3.740 MHz, also in the 80m HAM Radio Band, but just: the componets used have tolerance.
+With C3 220pF I got a nice sine wave @ 3.740 MHz on a different board  also in the 80m HAM Radio Band, but just: the components have tolerance.

 I left space to add C4 and C5 that can be Variable Capacitors for more precision and compliance to transmission rules.
-With C4 Variable Capacitor 0-120pF I could tune the signal between 3.63 MHz and 3.70 Mhz which is well withinin the HAM Radio 80m Band for all modes.
+With C4 Variable Capacitor 0-120pF, I could tune the signal between 3.63 MHz and 3.70 MHz, which is well withinin the HAM Radio 80m Band for all modes.
 With C4 100pF I measure 3.63 MHz fixed frequency, again, these parts have tolerance.
-I found that adding variable capacitors decreases the amplitude of the signal even up to 1.5V less peak-to-peak, the variable capacitors dampen the signal.
+However, I found that adding variable capacitors decreases the amplitude of the signal even down to 1.5V less peak-to-peak, the variable capacitors dampen the signal.
+I decided to leave them out for myself.

 What worked best for me was testing C3 by inserting it on the PCB before soldering it to the board.

-With this board design one is not limited to a frequency in the 80m Band.
+With this board design, one is not limited to a frequency in the 80m Band.
 By varying the values of L1 and C1 and combined value of C2+C3+C4+C5, other frequencies can be indeed obtained without changing other components.
 It is best practice that C1 and C2+Cn are in a ratio of 1:10 or 3:10.